 Can League of Legends Run on Intel HD Graphics?
 Testing the Game on iGPU – Intel HD 630

-We know that the game runs perfectly well on mid-to-high end dedicated graphics cards more than a decade old.
+We know the game runs perfectly well on mid-to-high-end dedicated graphics cards over a decade old.

 But the question is, how well does it work on MODERN graphics cards and particularly on an integrated graphics card?

 I tested the game on my Intel HD 630 on an Intel Core i7-7700HQ 4c/8t CPU.
-This would allow us to establish a good baseline for potential GPU that you can look into.
+This would allow us to establish a good baseline for a potential GPU that you can look into.

-The results were astonishing to say the least.
-The game runs perfectly fine at high graphics, FHD and can maintain frame rates beyond 60 FPS
+The results were astonishing.
+The game runs perfectly fine at high graphics and FHD and can maintain frame rates beyond 60 FPS

 I even tested the game on QHD+ and 4k Resolution.
 Here are the results:

 Very High – FHD > 60 FPS

-Note that for some reasons my FPS while playing on the Integrated GPU was capped at 60 FPS even when I had the v-sync off and the frame limited set to uncapped.
+Note that for some reason, my FPS while playing on the Integrated GPU was capped at 60 FPS even when I had the v-sync off and the limited frame set to uncapped.

 I believe Intel HD 630 is more than just capable of maintaining 60 FPS at FHD resolution.

 Very High – QHD+ ~ 50 FPS

-At QHD+ resolution of 2560×1600, the game could still maintain above 50 FPS at average on very high settings:
+At QHD+ resolution of 2560×1600, the game could still maintain above 50 FPS on average on very high settings:

 Very High – 4K ~ 30 FPS

-At 4K and very high settings, the game did not maintain quite the sufficient frame rate for my taste.
+At 4K and very high settings, the game did not maintain quite a good frame rate for my taste.

 The game could maintain 60 FPS and 4k IF you adjust the graphics settings to medium or low.

-Hence, it has safely established that League of Legends can even work on a potato gaming PC having nothing more than an integrated graphics card.
+Hence, it has been safely established that League of Legends can even work on a potato gaming PC having nothing more than an integrated graphics card.

 Benchmarking Recommended and Current Gen GPUs

 Benchmarking should help you further make sense of the GPUs for LoL.